puniverse/capsule/README.md

 * `$CAPSULE_JAR`: the full path to the capsule JAR
 * `$CAPSULE_DIR`: the full path to the application cache directory, if the capsule is extracted.
+* `$JAVA_HOME`: the full path to the Java installation which will be used to launch the app

 ### System Properties